As September's blooms bid farewell, the Marigold and Cosmos step into the limelight, revealing the tale of October's allure.

 - Pink Cosmos: Revered for expressing sentimentality, gentle love, and admiration, the soft pink petals are often likened to the blush of first love or the rosy glow of dawn.

-- Red Cosmos: While rare, the Red Cosmos is bold and exudes passion, strong will, and confidence, making them the centerpiece in many gardens.
+- Red Cosmos: While rare, the Red Cosmos are bold and exude passion, strong will, and confidence, making them the centerpiece in many gardens.

-- Yellow Cosmos: Echoeing joy, sunlight, and positivity, the yellow variant stands as a cheerful reminder of the sunny side of life.
+- Yellow Cosmos: Echoing joy, sunlight, and positivity, the yellow variant cheerfully reminds us of the sunny side of life.

 - Purple Cosmos: A hue that speaks of mastery, charm, and the depths of the universe.